prathyushapingili421/book-manager-ejs/README.md

 # **Why this project matters:**
 This project showcases my ability to build a complete web application from scratch, covering both **frontend (HTML, CSS, EJS templates)** and **backend (Express routes, HTTP GET/POST requests)**.
-It highlights skills in server-side rendering, routing, form handling, and responsive UI design—all core skills for full-stack or backend engineering roles.
+It highlights skills in server-side rendering, routing, form handling, and responsive UI design all core skills for full-stack or backend engineering roles.

 ---